TomPotato/Rover-Embedded-Project-2024-25/README.md

 │
 ├── README.md
 ├── LICENSE (MIT defined)
 ├── rover_exoscheleton               # stl used for the exoskeleton of the rover ├── images_readme
 │   └──images                        # images used inside the readme ├── images_schematics
-│  └──images                        # images with the schematics of the Arduino jumpers connections in the Rover ├── presentation!!                  # presentation of the project └── Our Code
+│  └──images                         # schematics of the Arduino jumpers connections in the Rover ├── presentation!!                   # presentation of the project └── Our Code
     ├── ArduinoUNO                   # Arduino side code
     │   ├── ComponentsCode           # Components template code with testing before implementation │   └── RoverFinalSketch         # Final sketch to be burned into the Rover ├── MSP43P401R                   # Texas side code
     └── SideCode                     # Side code to make the BLE module to connect to the pc
 </code>